-A year and a half after building this dummy load.
-I hooked up my antenna analyzer and did a quick check: the impedance and SWR curves have not moved!
+Late 2021, some twelve years after building this dummy load, I hooked up my antenna analyzer and did a quick check: the impedance and SWR curves have not moved!
 Pumping a 100 W carrier into the dummy load for over a minute did not cause any discernible rise in temperature of the can.
 The oil does not appear to have affected the resistors or the thermal paste.

 Frequency sweep of my dummy load (1.8-30 MHz)

 Full frequency sweep of my dummy load (1-180 MHz)